Sign in

 This is exactly what we are saying.
 Unaccounted expenditure is bound to come.
 We need funds for that and the Centre must help.

-Shivani Singh leads the Delhi Metro team for Hindustan Times.
-A journalist for two decades, she writes about cities and urban concerns.
-She has reported extensively on issues of governance, administrative and social reforms, and education.
+Shivani Singh heads the urban affairs vertical for Hindustan Times.
+A journalist for over 25 years, she writes about cities and urban concerns.